-Sounds Secure: Analysing the effects of sound in conflict as resistance, resilience and reconciliation
+Sounds Secure: The effects of sound in conflict

-By PI: Fiona Magowan (Professor of Anthropology and Fellow of the Senator George J. Mitchell Institute for Global Peace, Security and Justice, QUB)
+Fiona Magowan, Professor of Anthropology and Fellow of the Senator George J. Mitchell Institute for Global Peace, Security and Justice, QUB and recipient of a PaCCS Interdisciplinary Conflict Research Grant reflects on the effect of sound in conflict from the perspective of an anthropologist.

 With heightened tensions and increasing violence around the globe, the effects of conflict zones have re-sounding impacts.
 Digital media distributes and re-distributes sounds and narratives of conflict to new audiences, while the omnipresence of sound can convey expressions of violence, support narratives of resistance and contribute to peacebuilding.
 This research brings the role of sound centre stage in a variety of forms, and seeks to understand how it generates dynamics of resistance, resilience, revitalisation and reconciliation across distinct protracted conflict and post-conflict settings.